 (h) cache or store any API Content, except for local caching of Metadata for up to 24 hours;

-(i) remove, obscure, or alter any notice of patent, copyright, trademark or other proprietary right appearing in the Services, whether of Feed.FM or any other third party;
+(i) remove, obscure, or alter any notice of patent, copyright, trademark or other proprietary right appearing in the Services, whether of Feed.fm or any other third party;

-(j) access any undocumented feature of the API, or use any documented feature of the API other than for its intended purpose;
+(j) knowingly access any undocumented feature of the API, or use any documented feature of the API other than for its intended purpose;

-(k) impose or purport to impose any obligation on any person, or grant or purport to grant any right, power or authority to itself or any other person, that would be inconsistent with this Agreement, and Client agrees that any such obligation, right, power or authority purportedly imposed or granted shall be null and void;
+(k) impose or purport to impose any obligation on any person, or grant or purport to grant any right, power or authority to itself or any other person, that would be inconsistent with this Agreement, and Customer agrees that any such obligation, right, power or authority purportedly imposed or granted shall be null and void;

 (l) attempt to conceal its identity or a Site’s identity when requesting authorization to use the API;